obi-bcgo/bcgo/doc/readme.txt

 BCGO_basis.owl imports following OWL files generated from Ontodog or OntoFox:

 http://purl.obolibrary.org/obo/OBI_subset.owl		OBI_subset.owl (OBI_output.owl removed terms defined in external resources except IAO, (replace OGMS_0000022 by OGMS_0000063 since wrong ID was used in OBI, issue was fixed, not need to make this change anymore), need to replace PATO_0001237 and PATO_0001238 by PATO_0002182 since these two terms were merged in PATO and the term is not in PATO anymore.
+No need to worry about it now since the terms were not used in defining any OBI or IAO terms)

+Few terms are not in released version of OBI uploaded into the Ontobee server, these terms imported manually.

+http://purl.obolibrary.org/obo/import_ChEBI.owl		ChEBI_output_option2.owl
-No need to worry about it now since the terms were not used in defining any OBI or IAO terms) http://purl.obolibrary.org/obo/import_ChEBI.owl		ChEBI_output_option2.owl http://purl.obolibrary.org/obo/import_CL.owl		CL_subset.owl (CL_output_option3.owl removed classes defined in external resources and remove or replace GO_0005623 'cell' by CL_0000000 'cell' which was defined as equivalent class in CL found on Dec 11, 2013) http://purl.obolibrary.org/obo/import_CLO.owl		CLO_output_option2.owl
+http://purl.obolibrary.org/obo/import_CL.owl		CL_subset.owl (CL_output_option3.owl removed classes defined in external resources and remove or replace GO_0005623 'cell' by CL_0000000 'cell' which was defined as equivalent class in CL found on Dec 11, 2013) http://purl.obolibrary.org/obo/import_CLO.owl		CLO_output_option2.owl